unfiltered/unfiltered/docs/07/d.markdown

 wrapped in `Option` or anything else; the type of the bound value is whatever its interpreter produces.

-### Using 'require' Explicitly
+### Using "required" Explicitly

 Most interpreters work with an option of the data so that they can be chained together in support of both optional and required parameters.
-Require is itself an interpreter which unboxes from the `Option`, so it generally must be the last interpreter in a chain.
+Required is itself an interpreter which unboxes from the `Option`, so it generally must be the last interpreter in a chain.

 ```scala